 How to Make Empanadas

-Empanadas are baked or fried hand pies with a variety of fillings ranging from savory to sweet.
-To add an autumn twist, I filled these Caramel Apple Empanadas with diced apples simmered in a caramel sauce spiced with cinnamon, cloves, and vanilla.
+Baked Empanadas or fried hand pies are filled with a variety of fillings ranging from savory to sweet.
+To add an autumn dessert twist, this Baked Empanada Recipe is filled with diced apples simmered in a caramel sauce spiced with cinnamon, cloves, and vanilla.
 You can also swap out the caramel for cajeta (Mexican goat’s milk caramel) or dulce de leche if they are available.

-After folding the dough over the 1-1 1/2 tablespoons of filling and pinching the edges closed, I pulled and folded the dough inward along the edge to create a rope-like pattern.
-They can also be sealed simply with the tines of a fork.
-Whichever technique is used, the important part is to make sure the empanadas are completely closed along the edges to keep that caramel inside.
+After folding the dough, add 1-1 1/2 tablespoons of filling.
+Then pinch the edges closed tightly.
+I like to pull and fold the dough inward along the edge to create a rope-like pattern.
+They can also be sealed simply by using a fork to crimp the dough.
+Whichever technique is used, the important part is to make sure the dessert empanadas are completely closed along the edges to keep that apple caramel filling inside.

-Don’t skip on refrigerating the empanadas for at least 20 minutes before baking.
+Empanada Recipe Tip: Don’t skip on refrigerating the empanadas for at least 20 minutes before baking.
 This will help firm up the dough and filling to keep everything inside.
-Right before putting in the oven, I brushed an egg wash over each Caramel Apple Empanada and sprinkled the tops with cinnamon sugar (swap this for turbinado sugar to crisp the tops further and add a little texture).

-- I made a homemade pie dough, but a lot of the preparation time can be cut with refrigerated pie crust or frozen empanada discs.
+- I made a homemade pie dough, but a lot of the preparation time can be cut with refrigerated pie crust or frozen Goya discos.

-- The Caramel Apple Empanadas paired well with some cinnamon gelato I had on hand along with whipped cream, but they would also be delicious with Helado de Horchata (Horchata Ice Cream) or Cinnamon Cream Cheese Ice Cream.
+- This Empanadas Dessert will pair well with some cinnamon gelato I had on hand along with whipped cream, but they would also be delicious with Helado de Horchata (Horchata Ice Cream) or Cinnamon Cream Cheese Ice Cream.

 - I drizzled additional caramel sauce over the tops of the empanadas, but you can also serve it on the side as a dipping sauce.